Scaling-Aware Adapter for Structure-Grounded LLM Reasoning: Reproducibility

 \section{Reproducibility}

-We release the full codebase, \modelname checkpoints, and the proposed dataset \datasetname at \href{https://anonymous.4open.science/r/Cuttlefish-455E/}{https://anonymous.4open.science/r/Cuttlefish-455E/}.
-For double-blind review, the dataset and model artifacts are hosted via anonymous links, which are referenced from within the repository.
+We release the full codebase, \modelname checkpoints, and the proposed dataset \datasetname at \href{https://github.com/zihao-jing/Cuttlefish}{https://github.com/zihao-jing/Cuttlefish}.
 The repository includes comprehensive documentation and scripts to reproduce training, evaluation, and inference, including environment setup, preprocessing, command-line entry points, and configuration files for all reported experiments.
 All hyperparameters and implementation details not fully enumerated (e.g., LoRA settings) in the paper are specified in the released code and configs.